ericfitzsimons451/BYOB-DiscGolf/README.md

 ```

 ## Future Iterations
-- Add more states to the DB
+- Add more states
-- Add more courses to the DB
+- Add more courses
 - Expand the fields in courses to include:
   - Course length
   - Hole descriptions